SlimeVR/SlimeVR-Docs-Site/src/diy/components-guide.md

 * A soldering iron
 * Solder and solder flux (or alternatively use rosin core solder).
-* Wire cutter (Or alternatively flush cutters)
+* Wire cutter (or flush cutters)
-* Wire stripper or pliers and scissors
+* Wire stripper, pliers, and/or scissors
 * (Optional) A soldering third hand
 * (Optional) A multimeter to check your connections.
 * (Optional) A solder sucker or desoldering braid.
 To more easily be able to fix mistakes when soldering.